Photo: © Joanna Eldridge Morrissey

 About the Author

-Benjamin Taylor is the author of several works of nonfiction: The Hue and Cry at Our House, a family memoir, will be published by Penguin Books in May 2017; Naples Declared: A Walk Around the Bay was named a Best Book of 2012 by Judith Thurman at The New Yorker; and Proust: The Search, a biography in the Yale Jewish Lives Series, received wide international praise.
-Taylor has also written two award-winning novels, Tales Out of School and The Book of Getting Even, and edited Saul Bellow: Letters, named a Best Book of 2010 by Michiko Kakutani at The New York Time, and Bellow’s There is Simply Too Much to Think About: Collected Nonfiction.
+Benjamin Taylor is the author of several works of nonfiction: The Hue and Cry at Our House, a family memoir; Naples Declared: A Walk Around the Bay was named a Best Book of 2012 by Judith Thurman at The New Yorker; and Proust: The Search, a biography in the Yale Jewish Lives Series, received wide international praise.
+Taylor has also written two award-winning novels, Tales Out of School and The Book of Getting Even, and edited Saul Bellow: Letters, named a Best Book of 2010 by Michiko Kakutani at The New York Times, and Bellow’s There Is Simply Too Much to Think About: Collected Nonfiction.
 A faculty member in The New School’s Graduate School of Writing, Taylor also teaches in the Graduate Writing Division of the School of the Arts at Columbia University.
 A past fellow and current trustee of the John Simon Guggenheim Memorial Foundation, he has also been elected president of the Edward F. Albee Foundation.